 8.51.11 Students who plan to be absent from classes or examinations for religious holy days that traditionally preclude secular activity (see 6.20.11 for how such information is made available) shall discuss this with the appropriate instructor(s) in advance of the holy day.
-The instructor(s) shall then make one of the following options available:

-b. a comparable alternative quiz, test, or examination to be administered either before or after the scheduled time;

-c. an alternative weighting of the remaining evaluative components of the course which is mutually acceptable to the student and instructor(s).
+The instructor(s) shall then make one of the following options available: a. the same quiz, test, or examination to be administered either before or after the normally scheduled time; b. a comparable alternative quiz, test, or examination to be administered either before or after the scheduled time; c. an alternative weighting of the remaining evaluative components of the course which is mutually acceptable to the student and instructor(s).